-Intrauterine insemination, IUI is an infertility treatment usually used in combination with either oral or injectable medications.
+Intrauterine insemination or IUI is an infertility treatment usually used in combination with either oral or injectable medications.

-Trust Dr. Susan Hudson and the fertility experts at Texas Fertility Center of New Braunfels to perform Intrauterine Insemination, IUI for your best chance at a healthy pregnancy.
+Trust Dr. Susan Hudson and the fertility experts at Texas Fertility Center of New Braunfels to perform intrauterine insemination or IUI for your best chance at a healthy pregnancy.
 Contact us today!